Shoplifting and Petit Larceny in Virginia

 • assist another in performing the above acts.

-Shoplifting or price tag altering is petit larceny if the value of the goods or merchandise is less than $1000.
+Shoplifting or alteration of a price tag is petit larceny if the value of the goods or merchandise is less than $1000.
 Shoplifting is grand larceny if the value of the goods or merchandise involved is $1000 or more.

 Penalties for Petit Larceny and Shoplifting in Virginia